security-force-monitor/fmtrpt_data/README.md

 Access the live data at: [https://trainingdata.securityforcemonitor.org](https://trainingdata.securityforcemonitor.org)

+As at November 2024, the Department of State has not published training and assistance data for the fiscal years 2021-2022, 2022-2023, or 2023-2024.

 ## 1. Overview

 At Security Force Monitor we create data on organizational structure, command personnel, geographical footprint of police, military and other security forces.
 We connect this to information about human rights abuses, assisting human rights researchers, litigators and investigative journalists in their work to hold security forces to account.
 All our data is published on [WhoWasInCommand.com](https://whowasincommand.com).